carpentries-incubator/better-research-software/episodes/06-code-correctness.md

 Let's do this for our `text_to_duration` function.
-Recall that the `text_to_duration` function converts a spacewalk duration stored as a string in format "HH:MM" to a duration in hours - e.g. duration `01:15` (1 hour and 15 minutes) should return a numerical value of `1.25`.
+Recall that the `text_to_duration` function converts a spacewalk duration stored as a string in format "HH:MM" to a duration in decimal hours - e.g. duration `01:15` (1 hour and 15 minutes) should return a numerical decimal value of `1.25`.

 ```python
 def text_to_duration(duration):